-Fig. 1G.11: Achieved sampling during the NHAS with Dana in 2017 (red: pelagic trawl, blue: bottom trawl, black squares CTD and WP2, X: CTD).
+Achieved sampling during the NHAS with Dana in 2018 (red: pelagic trawl, blue: bottom trawl, black squares CTD and WP2, X: CTD).
 7. For internationally coordinated surveys, provide a link to the latest meeting report of the coordination group.
 Member State shall provide a hyperlink to the meeting report from the body coordinating the survey (ICES, MEDITS coordination group, MEDIAS coordination group etc.).
 For non-international coordinated surveys, Member State shall refer to any status report (e.g. Cruise report).
-The latest report which also describes the main use of the results is found at: http://ices.dk/sites/pub/Publication%20Reports/Expert%20Group%20Report/EOSG/2018/WGIPS/WGIPS%20report%202018.pdf 8.
+The latest report which also describes the main use of the results is found at: http://ices.dk/sites/pub/Publication%20Reports/Expert%20Group%20Report/EOSG/2019/WGIPS%20rep ort%202019.pdf 8.
 List the main use of the results of the survey (e.g. indices, abundance estimates, environmental indicators).
 Member State shall specify in which context the results are used (on routine basis), both on an international as well as on a national context.
 Indices, environmental indicators 9.
 Extended comments (Tables 1G and 1H) If the Member State has extended AR Comments, these can be placed under this section.
 If this is the case, a reference to this text box should be provided in the corresponding tables.
 The realized sailed distance with echo integration is as allocated to Denmark.
 The value is considerably lower than given in the NP.
-This has always been the cases and the NP should be corrected. (max 450 words per survey) Nephrops TVsurvey in FU 3 & 4 (NTV3&4) 1.
+This has always been the case in the present period and the NP for 2019 has been corrected. (max 450 words per survey)

+Nephrops TVsurvey in FU 3 & 4 (NTV3&4) 1.
 Objectives of the survey The purpose of the survey is to estimate the abundance of Norway lobster (Nephrops norwegicus) in the Skagerrak and the Kattegat (Functional units 3 and 4).
 2. Description of the methods used in the survey.
 For mandatory surveys, link to the manuals.
 Include a graphical representation (map) An underwater video technique is used and later the video footage is analysed in laboratory to estimate the Nephrops abundance in selected subareas.
-The survey area allocated to Denmark is shown in Fig. 1G.12.
+The survey area allocated to Denmark is shown in Fig. 1G.8.

-Fig. 1G.12: NTV3&4 sampling area for Denmark in area 3a (SA: subarea; SA 3, 4 and 6 are currently allocated to Sweden).
 3. For internationally coordinated surveys, describe the participating Member States/ vessels and the relevant international group in charge of planning the survey Survey planning and data analysis is conducted in close cooperation with Sweden and coordinated by ICES WGNEPS. - 4.
-Where applicable, describe the international task-sharing (physical and/or financial) and the cost-sharing agreement used - 5.
-Explain where thresholds apply (max.
+Where applicable, describe the international task-sharing (physical and/or financial) and the costsharing agreement used - - - 5.
+Explain where thresholds apply - - (max.
 450 words per survey) 6.
 Graphical representation (map) showing the positions (locations) of the realized samples.
 Member State shall provide maps presenting the spatial distribution of the main sampling types obtained during the survey.